The bad news is a part of our lives.

 Biblical hope is the single most powerful force in the earth.

-Without biblical hope, dreams die, purpose is paralyzed, and people end up hopeless.
+Without biblical hope, dreams die, and people end up hopeless.

 Biblical Hope is not: